MrNeRF/MNIST_CUDA/README.md

 - PyTorch (libtorch)
 - Google Test (release-1.10.0)

-[It](It) might also work with a lower version of CUDA, but that is the only one I have tested.
+It might also work with a lower version of CUDA, but that is the only one I have tested.
+CMake version might be also considerable lower.
+Just test it.
 ## Installation

-Open a terminal and navigate to the directory where you want your project clone to.
+Open a terminal and navigate to the directory where you want the project to clone.

 ```bash
 git clone https://github.com/MrNeRF/MNIST_CUDA